CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 import "GAMABrix.gaml"
 ```

 This will add to `global` the necessary functions to communicate with `CityIO` and two very important species that you will use to give your agents the properties they need to also live in CityIO: `cityio_numeric_indicator` and `cityio_agent`.
-Additionally, it sets up a series of `block` agents that will ensure your world is a copy of the world in the table you have selected.
+Additionally, it sets up a series of `brix` agents that will ensure your world is a copy of the world in the table you have selected.

 # Tutorial